robinrendle/robinrendle.com/_posts/2020-08-26-a-rocket-powered-jumbo-jet.md

 First off I downloaded [Paper](https://paper.bywetransfer.com), a sketching app that I had used years ago.
 It’s formed around the idea of Journals and within each of them I realized I could treat them like a sketchbook.
 I could brainstorm first and write notes.
 I could combine it with Safari to take screenshots from the Sentry app, throw them into a  Journal, and then make messy designs on top of them.

-The reason why Paper is so damn good is because it’s not a sketching app.
-It it secretly another kind of app altogether...
+The reason why Paper is so damn good is because it’s not a sketching app though.
+It’s secretly another kind of app altogether...

 I realized that half my problem when it comes to design is that I’m terrible at giving context.
 In design crits I can’t seem to find the right words—why did I do this, why does it help?
 But I avoided making formal presentations because those absolutely suck and exporting things from Figma into Google Slides is exhausting and a lot of dumb, stupid work.